charliewang123/NetworkCausalTree/paper/paper.md

 Interference occurs when treatment assigned to one unit influences the outcomes of other units [@cox1958planning].
 In the realm of policy interventions, interference can manifest through various interactions, encompassing social, physical, or virtual connections.
 The conventional Rubin Causal Model, employed in causal inference studies [@rubin1986comment], excludes interference.
 However, when interference is present, it must be taken into account to prevent a biased estimation of the treatment effect [@forastiere2016identification] and to be able to estimate spillover effects, that is, the effects on a unit's outcome of the treatment received by other units.
 Consequently, recent research has devised new methodologies to tackle interference on networks [@forastiere2016identification; @aronow2017estimating; @athey2018exact; @leung2020treatment].
 Concurrently, alongside the interference research domain, scholars have crafted machine learning algorithms to appraise treatment effect heterogeneity with respect to individual characteristics [@athey2016recursive].
 These algorithms identify heterogeneous sub-populations by iteratively segregating groups whose estimate conditional average treatment effect differs the most from others, and enabling researchers to understand which sub-populations are particularly responsive to the treatment.

-To integrate the aforementioned two topics in the field of causal inference, @bargagli2025heterogeneous introduces a novel machine learning algorithm, named Network Causal Tree (NCT), that explores the heterogeneity of treatment and spillover effects concerning individual, neighborhood, and network characteristics within randomized settings.
+To integrate the aforementioned two topics in the field of causal inference, @bargagli2024heterogeneous introduces a novel machine learning algorithm, named Network Causal Tree (NCT), that explores the heterogeneity of treatment and spillover effects concerning individual, neighborhood, and network characteristics within randomized settings.
 Evaluating the heterogeneity of treatment and spillover effect is crucial for identifying both those sub-populations who are responsive to the treatment they received and those who are highly susceptible to the treatment received by other units.
 Heterogeneity exploration is performed via an interpretable decision tree algorithm.
 Decision trees provide high levels of interpretability by offering transparent insights into the relationships in the data that are learned by the model [@murdoch2019definitions].
 By recursively partitioning the data via decision rules, decision trees transform complex data patterns into an intelligible series of *if-then* decision rules.
 NCT is designed to operate within clustered neighborhood interference (CNI), where units are partitioned into distinct clusters, spillover mechanisms exclusively take place within clusters based on the links of a cluster-specific network and units are assumed to receive an indirect exposure to the intervention if they have at least one treated peer within their immediate neighbors.
 The estimation of conditional effects is carried out using an extended version of the Horvitz-Thompson estimator [@aronow2017estimating], tailored to accommodate clustered network interference. `NetworkCausalTree` is an R Package providing a flexible implementation of the Network Causal Tree algorithm.

 This paper introduces the `NetworkCausalTree` R package, the first open-source implementation of a decision-tree method for estimating heterogeneous treatment and spillover effects under clustered network interference.
 All analyses and figures in this paper can be reproduced using the scripts and example data provided in the package’s GitHub repository.

-# Statement of Need
+# Statement of need

 Existing R packages and algorithms are designed either to detect and estimate Heterogeneous Treatment Effects (HTEs) in the absence of interference or to estimate average causal effects in the presence of interference.